-We’ve selected a few of the most iconic dive bars in the Crescent City for you to check out on your trip, perhaps before grabbing a late-night eat.
+We’ve selected a few of the most iconic dive bars in the Crescent City for you to check out on your trip, perhaps before grabbing a late-night snack.

-This dive bar is so iconic that Austin City Limits Music Festival has a portable Snake & Jake’s to serve beer to fest attendees every year in Austin.
+This dive bar is so iconic that Austin City Limits Music Festival has a portable Snake & Jake’s to serve beer to fest attendees.
 On the exterior, Snake & Jake’s is a shed that stands in stark contrast to the rest of the residential homes on Oak Street.
 When you walk in, the small bar glows red from the array of Christmas lights that hang year-round.
 Here you can purchase Schlitz beer for $2 and meet some of the most interesting folks in New Orleans.
 It’s a great last stop before heading home for the night.

 The Saint in the Lower Garden District is a local spot that comes alive after midnight.
 Funky wall decor, a jukebox and a photobooth all make the bar unique.
-There’s an outdoor patio to sit and grab a drink while inside there’s loud music for dancing and drinking.
+Kick back with your drink on the outdoor patio or dance the night away – no matter your vibe, The Saint has you covered.
 Expect a laid-back, come-as-you-are crowd, and fun theme nights like Tikioke Tuesdays (tiki drinks + karaoke).